Feeling Baby kick for the first time is a thrilling and breathtaking experience!

 - You notice it takes longer and longer for Baby to get to 10 movements.

-- You feel less than 10 movements during two hours.
+- You feel less than 10 movements for two hours.

 If you are less than 25 weeks pregnant, don’t panic if you aren’t sure about what a fetal movement feels like.
 As Baby grows, you’ll find it’s easier and easier to feel her move.

-You can also trying lying on your left side
+You can also try lying on your left side